Muhammad-Hussain456/Fundamentals_of_Programming-/03_Fundamentals_of_C++.md

 ### constructs:

 **Programming constructs** are the fundamental building blocks used to create programs.
-That's why, we should understand the definition of each construct , syntax, semantic and examples that follow syntax.
+That's why, we should understand the syntax, semantic and examples of each construct.

 ### 🔍 Syntax and Semantics